dbarbry/IoT/README.md

 - ConfigMap, this one is a little dofferent, it is not a seperate file, but more a configuration shared by the deployment and the script to map the right html file for the right app, allowing us to host multiple web app, on a single IP address.

 Finally we have to apply each deployment and services files, along with the ingress, to lanch the 3 web-app, and everything is now working.

+### P3

+This part was a little more time consuming.
+We first have to install every component that could not be installed in the machine to be sure everything work as expected, here we need docker, kubectl, k3d and argocd.
+The script is long but I'm gonna try to explain how it works:

+- First some checks to see if we have sudo priviledges and if we are in the right folder to execute the code (we use relative paths so it's necessary).
+- Install docker, kubectl and the tools that we need in general.
+- Install k3d and create a cluster with all ports that we need, 1 server and 3 agents (check part one if you don't get that, agent = worker).
+- Install argocd, apply the ingress for networking and check that everything is up and running.
+- Install argocd-cli in order to login, inside argocd, check that everything works well.
+- Then create the app we want to host, with our github repo, that is linked to a docker image, the wil one in my case.
+- Finally printing all the informations for the user in order to test is everything is wokring correctly.

+The script is long cause it makes a lot of checks but that is pretty much it, we now have an argocd running, and a dev app launched and that will auto update itself when anything is changed in the manifests folder of the github repo.

 ## Important doc